kooroshkz/LaTeX-Workshop/README.md

 # LaTeX-Workshop

-This repository contains the slides, materials, and examples for the **LaTeX Workshop** presented by Dalia Kamal Zadeh & Koorosh Komeili Zadeh.
+This repository contains the slides, materials, and examples for the **LaTeX Workshop** presented by Dalia Kamalzadeh & Koorosh Komeili Zadeh.
 The workshop focuses on teaching students how to use LaTeX for writing professional documents, especially for Calculus assignments and scientific articles.
 Overleaf is used for hands-on demonstrations due to its ease of use and online collaboration features.

 ## Getting Started with LaTeX
 During the workshop, we used [Overleaf](https://www.overleaf.com) as our LaTeX editor.
 Here's a quick guide to get started: